radius-project/docs/docs/content/getting-started/tutorial/webapp-initial-deployment/index.md

 ## Define a Radius application in a .bicep file

 Radius uses the [Bicep language]({{< ref bicep >}}) as its file-format and structure.
-In this tutorial you will define an app named `todoapp` that will contain the container and MongoDB connector resources, all described in Bicep.
+In this tutorial you will define an app named `webapp` that will contain the container and MongoDB connector resources, all described in Bicep.

-You can clone our [samples repo](https://github.com/project-radius/samples) which contains the source code of tutorial application and the bicep templates.
-It contains three bicep files
+You can download the [source code and templates](https://get.radapp.dev/code/edge/tutorial.zip) which contains the source code of tutorial application and the Bicep templates.
+It contains three bicep files:

 1. app.bicep - Contains the app definition
 1. mongo-container.bicep - Contains the definition for deploying mongo container
 1. azure-cosmosdb.bicep - Contains the definition for Azure cosmosdb